Blender blades dull? This article will show you how to sharpen ninja blender blades so they can serve you well.

 If those wear out too much, replace them with new ones!

-Yes, though depending on the material of the blade, it may be sharper than when new.
+Yes, though depending on the material of the blade, if you sharpen blender blades, it may be sharper than when new.

-Using coarse steel or aluminum is usually best for most blades (unless you know for certain that your blade is made from stainless steel).
-If you’re not confident in your knife sharpening skills yet, it’s best to take items to a professional for sharpening.
+Using coarse steel or aluminum to sharpen is usually best for most blades (unless you know for certain that your blade is made from stainless steel).
+If you’re not confident in your knife sharpening skills yet, it’s best to take items to a professional.

-If done too quickly or roughly, this could actually end up damaging the blades more and ruining them completely.
+If done too quickly or roughly, blender blade sharpening could actually end up damaging the blades more and ruining them completely.

 When finishing off a metal edge with a stone, make sure to start at a 90° angle and always stay flat against the stone as you sharpen.
 Additionally, avoid “rocking” back and forth over any uneven spots.

-Here’s how to sharpen blades on Ninja blender –
+Here’s the guide to sharpening blender blades on Ninja –

 - Lubricate the blade with cooking oil before using the sharpener again.